Greg Anthony: Politics

 Anthony has been politically active with the Republican Party since his days at UNLV, where he graduated with a degree in political science and served as the vice chairman of Nevada's Young Republicans.

 In 2012, Anthony publicly endorsed Republican presidential candidate Mitt Romney, appearing in a Romney ad in Nevada.

 Arrest

-On January 16, 2015, Anthony was arrested in Washington, D.C. and charged with soliciting a prostitute.
+On January 16, 2015, Anthony was arrested in Washington, D.C., and charged with soliciting a prostitute.
 Following his arrest, Anthony was indefinitely suspended by CBS and Turner Sports.
 On February 11, Anthony reached a deferred prosecution agreement in which the charge would be dropped provided he completed 32 hours of community service and stayed out of trouble for four months.

-In March 2016, Anthony was dropped by CBS, but returned to Turner as a studio analyst for NBATV, and as a fill-in analyst for the NBA on TNT during the regular season and the playoffs.
+In March 2016, Anthony was dropped by CBS, but returned to Turner as a studio analyst for NBA TV, and as a fill-in analyst for the NBA on TNT during the regular season and the playoffs.